jrcalabrese/missy/README.md

 > An R package designed for missing data and multiple imputation.

 Work in progress.
 Designed to accompany my candidacy project for Spring 2023.

+NOTE TO SELF: ADD VIGNETTES AND INSTRUCTIONS ON HOW TO DOWNLOAD.